giantswarm/gitops-template/docs/add_mc.md

 # Add a new management cluster

 Follow the instructions below to add a new management cluster to this repository.
-You have to be using the right Management Cluster API before to start.
+You need to have a valid connection (`kube.config`) to the Management Cluster.
 The instructions respect the [repository structure](./repo_structure.md).

+In general, we have to complete 3 major steps to provide the necessary structure for a new MC:

+1. [Preparing master GPG key pair](#flux-gpg-master-key-pair) to encrypt individual encryption keys of Workload Clusters you'll be [creating](add_wc.md) later.
+These keys are needed to put Secret objects in a secure manner into the gitops repository itself.
+1. [Preparing directory tree](#directory-tree) - which shows files, directories and their layout that are needed to complete our configuration.
+1. [Initial configuration](#initial-cluster-configuration) that shows what objects do we have to create on the Management Cluster to bootstrap our gitops management process.

+*Note: As always, instructions here respect the [repository structure](./repo_structure.md).*

 ## Export Management Cluster codename